silenteer/stack/README.md

 - Write a short, good name to reflect what is the library about
 - Don't expose multiple entries in a library, it'd rather have multiple directory.
 For example, `@shared/utils` is not cool.
 Maybe `@shared/translation` is better
 - Shared is normally for cross backend/frontend; as a rule of thumb.
 Nothing stops you from adding `@backend/utils` and `@frontend/utils`, but you can also add to `shared`, don't too worry about where should it goes
+- As we are using `typescript` directly, please NEVER add source under `src` dir, that'll mess up the directory structure on reference

 ## Power of readme